collective/collective.recipe.plonesite/collective/recipe/plonesite/README.rst

 Install Products
 ----------------

+DEPRECATION NOTICE: If Plone 6 is used, it no longer uses Quickinstaller, use profiles instead.

 products-initial
     A list of products to quick install just after initial site creation.
 See above for information about the product name